Christianivh/udacity-MLND/capstone/project_report.md

 1. Good prediction: for picture representing the label nicely, CNN is confident about the result with probability ~99%.
 2. Positive prediction: CNN gives right prediction but the probability is in range [0.6, 0.9], especially when the picture is vague.
-3. False prediction: it seems that CNN failed to capture the pattern deer and believes that it's a bird due to some local similarity.
+3. False prediction: it seems that CNN fail to capture the pattern deer and believes that it's a bird due to some local similarity.
-4. Underfitting: CNN couldn't tell the difference between a SUV and truck, but seems to know it's a vechile, which may be improved by more training samples.
+4. Underfitting: CNN can't tell the difference between a SUV and truck, but seems to know it's a vehicle, which may be improved by using more training samples.

 ----------------------------------------------------------------- ----------------------------------------------------------------------
 ![](./results/cifar10_caffenet_image_true_ship.png){width=50%}    ![](./results/cifar10_caffenet_image_true_cat.png){width=50%}